armbian/documentation/docs/index.md

     - 600-2000Mhz @Exynos & S905
 - eth0 interrupts are using dedicated core (Allwinner based boards)

-## What is supported?
+## What is _supported/maintained_?

-Armbian will publish and distribute “stable” CLI images for supported boards through its mirror network. *Supported* is not a guarantee. *Supported* has a named maintainer and implies a particular SBC is at a high level of software maturity.
+Armbian will publish and distribute “stable” CLI images for maintained boards through its mirror network. *Supported/maintained* is not a guarantee. *Supported/maintained* has a named maintainer and implies a particular SBC is at a high level of software maturity.
 Due to the complexity and lack-of-openness in the ecosystem it is unlikely that all accelerated and specialized functionalities (like 3D, VE, I²C...) will be available.

 For more information is see the [Board Support Guide](User-Guide_Board-Support-Rules)

-### Supported boards
+### Maintained boards

-Check [download page](https://www.armbian.com/download/) for recently supported list.
+Check [download page](https://www.armbian.com/download/) for recently maintained list.

 ## How to report bugs

 Due to lack of manpower we unfortunately have to be very picky about bug reports.
 Make sure to follow the bug reporting form available [here](https://armbian.com/bugs) to learn how to collect necessary information and where to put your report depending on type of issue.
+Reports lacking fundamental diagnostings may be ignored.

 # Get Involved! #